ryngpbx/apns2-client/README.md

 apns2-client is a python package designed for simple, flexible and fast Apple Push Notifications on iOS, OSX and Safari using the new HTTP/2 Push provider API.

-Creation was inspired by @sideshow [apns2](https://github.com/sideshow/apns2) golang package.
+Creation of this package was inspired by @sideshow's [apns2](https://github.com/sideshow/apns2) golang package.

 ## Features